Fact about the flag of Nepal: Nepali Flag

 13)The proportions of the flag are 4:3 plus the width of the blue border (which makes the upper pendant longer than the lower because of its sharper angle), according to the very accurate building data and information contained within the Nepalese Constitution.

-What's makes difficult and complex in calculating aspect ratio is the use of blue border in the flag, so for detail, we need to read what's said by the OEIS Foundation and Wikipedia online encyclopedia.
+What's makes difficult and complex in calculating aspect ratio is the use of a blue border in the flag, so for detail, we need to read what's said by the OEIS Foundation and Wikipedia online encyclopedia.

 The irrational value of the sides-ratio of the circumscribing rectangle of the Nepali Flag is given as: